-Deciding who you will be as you grow old might involve assessing the inevitable gains and loses of the ageing experience.
+Deciding who you will be as you grow old might involve assessing the inevitable gains and losses of the ageing experience.
 How have you dealt with the challenges and losses of growing older?
-How have you dealt with adversity? ill health? loneliness? death of loved ones? financial setbacks?
+How have you dealt with adversity? ill-health? loneliness? death of loved ones? financial setbacks?
 How have you managed success?

 Living through painful situations takes great emotional strength.
 The burden of deteriorating health when facing an incurable disease, lower stamina, and potential loss of independence due to the inability to perform basic tasks doesn’t leave much energy to worry about what you want to be when you grow old.
 Social isolation and loneliness can result in depression.
 A positive attitude helps to overcome chronic health conditions and personal losses.
 With enough time and a strong economy, financial losses might be recovered.
 Social support from neighbours and friends helps to overcome loneliness.
 Regaining stability and purpose is possible after well-being is jeopardized by failure.